 Arrhythmias may not cause any signs or symptoms.
 In fact, your doctor might find you have an arrhythmia before you do, during a routine examination.
 Noticeable signs and symptoms don't necessarily mean you have a serious problem, however.

 Noticeable arrhythmia symptoms may include:

 When to see a doctor

-Ventricular fibrillation (VF) is one type of arrhythmia that is deadly.
+Ventricular fibrillation (VF) is one type of arrhythmia that can be deadly.
 It occurs when the heart beats with rapid, erratic electrical impulses.
-This causes pumping chambers in your heart (the ventricles) to quiver uselessly, instead of pumping blood.
+This causes pumping chambers in your heart (the ventricles) to quiver uselessly instead of pumping blood.
 Without an effective heartbeat, blood pressure plummets, cutting off blood supply to your vital organs.
 A person with ventricular fibrillation will collapse within seconds and soon won't be breathing or have a pulse.
 If this occurs, follow these steps:

 Many things can lead to, or cause, an arrhythmia, including:

 Your heart is divided into four chambers.
 The chambers on each half of your heart form two adjoining pumps, with an upper chamber (atrium) and a lower chamber (ventricle).

 During a heartbeat, the atria contract and fill the relaxed ventricles with blood.
 This contraction starts when the sinus node — a small group of cells in your right atrium — sends an electrical impulse causing your right and left atria to contract.